Zerstörergeschwader 26: North Africa; Libya and Egypt

 In response to the failed Italian invasion of Egypt, Hitler aided Benito Mussolini to prevent a collapse of the Axis powers in the North African Campaign.
 Operation Compass in 1941 drove out the Italian 10th Army and threatened to destroy Italian forces in Italian Libya.
 Among the Luftwaffe contingent rushed to Africa was III./ZG 26 along with a single staffel from I./ZG 26, 2./ZG 26.
 They arrived at airstrips near Castel Benito, Sirte and Marble Arch on 30 January 1941.
 All of these units came under the command of Gruppenkommandeur Karl Kaschka and his adjutant, Oberleutnant Fritze Schulze-Dickow, who led 8./ZG 26.
 The group consisted of 7, 8 and 9 staffel.
 ZG 26 was tasked with supporting elements of StG 1, StG 2 and StG 3 and their Junkers Ju 87 Stuka dive-bombers.
 On 10 February 1941, ZG 26's opponents in Africa amounted to two squadrons; No. 73 Squadron RAF and No. 3 Squadron RAAF.
 Two days later Erwin Rommel, commander of the German Africa Corps arrived in Tripoli followed by elements of what became the 21st Panzer Division on 14 February.
 On this date, ZG 26 suffered the first loss in Africa when III Gruppe Bf 110 was shot down and its pilot Unteroffizier Lippski and his gunner captured.
 A further loss occurred on 15 February, but III./ZG 26 claimed its first success in combat with 3 RAAF on 19 February.
 The German unit shielded II./StG 2, and at the cost of one Bf 110 and a Ju 87, destroyed two Hurricanes, killing one pilot.
 With Operation Sonnenblume in the full-swing, III./ZG 26 suffered two casualties on 23 February as Axis forces recaptured Cyrenaica.

 7./ZG 26 lost one Bf 110 during the battle of Marsa Brega to 3 RAAF.
-On 3 April the 2nd Armoured Division retreated from Antelat, deserting No. 6 Squadron RAF which had arrived and been attached to it.
+On 3 April, the 2nd Armoured Division retreated from Antelat, deserting No. 6 Squadron RAF which had arrived in that area.
 The advance caught the squadron off guard and they retreated to Msus.
-During the day 6 squadron ran into a formation of II./StG 2 Ju 87s and eight Bf 110s from III./ZG 26.
+During the day, 6 squadron ran into a formation of II./StG 2 Ju 87s and eight Bf 110s from III./ZG 26.
 They claimed three certain and three probable victories against the Ju 87s; only one Ju 87 pilot was killed, and four of the Bf 110s.
 No German losses are stated, and ZG 26's claims of three Hurricanes cannot be confirmed for 6 Squadron's records were destroyed in the retreat.
 On 5 April six Bf 110s from ZG 26 strafed an airfield hitting five Bristol Blenheims, a Hurricane and a Lysander.
 Two of the Blenheim's and the Lysander were unflyable and burned during the retreat.